 How are skip links added to websites?

-Generally your theme will add skip links into your WordPress website without you having to do anything – assuming that the developer of your website was taking accessibility into consideration when developing the theme.
+Generally, your theme will add skip links to your WordPress website without you having to do anything – assuming that the developer of your website was considering accessibility when developing the theme.
 If your theme does not have skip links built in, you can use a plugin to add them automatically or code them into the theme.

-The plugin we recommend for adding skip links is WP Accessibility by Joe Dolson which is available for free on WordPress.org.
-A plugin is the easiest way to add skip links to your site if they are missing but may or may not be effective depending upon your website and how it is coded.
+The plugin we recommend for adding skip links is WP Accessibility by Joe Dolson, which is available for free on WordPress.org.
+A plugin is the easiest way to add skip links to your site if they are missing but may or may not be effective depending on your website and how it is coded.

-Coding custom skip links are generally the better (but harder) way to go.
+Coding custom skip links is generally the better (but harder) way to go.
 Developers can find information about how to code and test skip links in the Make WordPress Accessible Handbook.

 What is an anchor link?

 An anchor link, sometimes called a jump link, is a link that, rather than opening a new page or URL when clicked, jumps or scrolls you to a different section on the same page.